tomfran/unimi-notes/README.md

 # UniMI Notes

-These are notes from my university courses, keep in mind they may contain errors, drop me a line if you've found any!
+This is a collection of my university courses notes, keep in mind some of them might not be complete.

+Also, feel free to contact me if you've found any errors.

+## Courses

 ### Artificial intelligence
 Notes about [evolutionary algorithms](https://github.com/tomfran/unimi-notes/blob/main/artificial-intelligence/evolutionary.pdf), in Italian.